Table of Contents

 And the model code is actually using https://github.com/dusty-nv/pytorch-ssd/blob/21383204c68846bfff95acbbd93d39914a77c707/train_ssd.py

-• and, if more actions needed from inference result, it will be something similar to test() function
+• If more actions are needed from inference results, it will be something similar to the test() function.

 v1